norkator/network-scanner/README.md

 Define ports to scan at `ports` table.
 Use enabled to toggle will it be scanned.
 ![ports](doc/ports.PNG)

 Define scan tasks at `scans` table like so.
+Finished false, process updates it as true when scanned.
 ![scans](doc/scans.PNG)

 Run the app to see some magic.